Your area Not set — showing everywhere

 Addressed

-Safety for golf carts in the new parking lot and environmental impact/aesthetics regarding tree removal.
+Safety of golf carts in the parking lot and the environmental impact regarding tree removal.

 Board response